Tomasvaldes1138/UX-Cotizador-de-medicamentos-permanentes/README.md

 ## Problem description

-<p align="justify"> When people want and need to buy their medicines for chronic diseases that require prescriptions, they must always do it through the face-to-face method, this is because pharmacies have to check that their prescriptions are not fake, and they do not offer them any option of delivery to the clients' homes.
+<p align="justify"> When people want and need to buy their medicines for chronic diseases that require prescriptions, they must always do it through the face-to-face method, this is because pharmacies have to check that their prescriptions are not fake, and they do not offer them any option of delivery to the clients' homes. </p>

-All of this means that people with a wide range of diseases who don’t allow them to go out and buy their medicines easily find themselves having to go out and buy their medicines at certain pharmacies without the assurance that they will have them available for immediate sale, or people who want to save the most money when buying their medicines must be quoted among many pharmacies.
-Which may also take them too much time to look for which pharmacies have the remedies they are looking for, and it may also be confusing to have a lot of windows open in the search engine.
+<p align="justify"> All of this means that people with a wide range of diseases who don’t allow them to go out and buy their medicines easily find themselves having to go out and buy their medicines at certain pharmacies without the assurance that they will have them available for immediate sale, or people who want to save the most money when buying their medicines must be quoted among many pharmacies.
+Which may also take them too much time to look for which pharmacies have the remedies they are looking for, and it may also be confusing to have a lot of windows open in the search engine. </p>

-These situations mean that people who need to buy their remedies permanently do not have a simple, quick, and easy way to make their quotes and purchases every month. </p>
+<p align="justify"> These situations mean that people who need to buy their remedies permanently do not have a simple, quick, and easy way to make their quotes and purchases every month. </p>

 ## Strategy